gladishd/foundations-checkpoint-pt-2-graded/04_reverse_strings_and_arrays/README.md

 ```

-Overall, any string or array is reversed.
+Overall, any string or array needs to be reversed.